fireproof-storage/fireproof/README.md

 Deliver interactive experiences without waiting on the backend.
 Fireproof runs in any cloud, browser, or edge environment, so your application can access data anywhere.

-[Get the latest updates on our blog](https://fireproof.storage/blog/) or join our [Discord](https://discord.gg/cCryrNHePH) to collaborate.
+[Get the latest roadmap updates on our blog](https://fireproof.storage/blog/) or join our [Discord](https://discord.gg/cCryrNHePH) to collaborate.
 Read the docs to learn more about the database [architecture](https://use-fireproof.com/docs/architecture).

 ### Use cases